chentalia317-alt/osf-project-exporter/CONTRIBUTING.md

 - Before submitting a pull request re-merge the source branch and resolve any merge conflicts
 - A branch should not be merged until it passes all checks and has been approved by one person.
   - Checks for linting quality and if tests pass automatically runs when pull requests are made and updated.
-- Do not merge develop if you are working of a release branch and visa versa
+- Do not merge develop if you are working off a release branch and vice versa
 - Use -'s for spaces not _'s
 - Hotfixes are to be branched off main
   - Hotfix PR should be names hotfix/brief-description